SynthSeg: Segmentation of brain MRI scans of any contrast and resolution without retraining: Methods

-In order to make the network resolution-agnostic, we now model differences in acquisition direction (i.e., axial, coronal, sagittal), slice spacing, and slice thickness.
+In order to make the network robust against changes in resolution, we now model differences in acquisition direction (i.e., axial, coronal, sagittal), slice spacing, and slice thickness.
 After randomly selecting a direction, the slice spacing $r_{spac}$ and slice thickness $r_{thick}$ are respectively drawn from $\mathcal{U}(r_{HR}, b_{res})$ and $\mathcal{U}(r_{HR}, r_{spac})$.
 Note that $r_{thick}$ is bound by $r_{spac}$ as slices very rarely overlap in practice.

 Once all resolution parameters have been sampled, we first simulate slice thickness by blurring $I_{HR}$ into $I_\sigma$ with a Gaussian kernel that approximates the real slice excitation profile.
-Specifically, its standard deviation $\sigma_{thick}$ is designed to divide the power of the HR signal by 10 at the cut-off frequency~\cite{billot_partial_2020}.
+Specifically, its standard deviation $\sigma_{thick}$ is designed to divide the power of the HR signal by 10 at the cut-off frequency~\citep{billot_partial_2020}.
 Moreover, $\sigma_{thick}$ is multiplied by a random coefficient $\alpha$ to introduce small deviations from the nominal thickness, and to mitigate the Gaussian assumption.

-Slice spacing is then modelled by downsampling $I_\sigma$ to $I_{LR}$ at the prescribed low resolution $r_{spac}$ with trilinear interpolation (Figure~\ref{fig:generative model}e)~\cite{van_leemput_unifying_2003}.
-Finally, $I_{LR}$ is upsampled back to $r_{HR}$ (typically \SI{1}{\milli\meter^3}), such that the CNN is trained to produce crisp HR segmentations, regardless of the simulated resolution.
+Slice spacing is then modelled by downsampling $I_\sigma$ to $I_{LR}$ at the prescribed low resolution $r_{spac}$ with trilinear interpolation (Figure~\ref{fig:generative model}e)~\citep{van_leemput_unifying_2003}.
+Finally, $I_{LR}$ is upsampled back to $r_{HR}$ (typically \SI{1}{\milli\meter}), such that the CNN is trained to produce crisp HR segmentations, regardless of the simulated resolution.
 This process can be summarised as: